How to use the command 'docker cp' (with examples)

 Explanation:

-• path/to/file_or_directory_on_host: This is the path to the file or directory on the host machine that you want to copy into the container.
+• path/to/file_or_directory_on_host: The path to the file or directory on the host machine that you wish to copy.
+This path should be accessible from the directory where the command is executed.

 Example output: